 Paws & Think

 The new Hoosier Momma website was designed based on the company’s existing brand, including their well-known logo and labels.
-The site is completely integrated with WordPress so that in addition to have having the editing capabilities for the blog, the Hoosier Momma team can also update their product and vendor list through the WordPress control panel.
+The site is completely integrated with WordPress, so that in addition to having editing capabilities for the blog, the Hoosier Momma team can also update their product and vendor list through the WordPress control panel.

 Story House Media